The Architect’s Regimen: An Analysis of the OOP-SOLID-DDD Trajectory for Mastering Software Complexity

 A Paradigm-Agnostic Strategic Layer

-The most durable and universally applicable components of DDD are its strategic patterns: the Ubiquitous Language, Bounded Contexts, and Context Mapping.38 These tools are fundamentally about problem-space decomposition and communication, not implementation technology.
+The most durable and universally applicable components of DDD are its strategic patterns: the Ubiquitous Language, Bounded Contexts, and Context Mapping14.
+These tools are fundamentally about problem-space decomposition and communication, not implementation technology.
 An architect can use EventStorming workshops to identify Bounded Contexts and define a Ubiquitous Language with domain experts, and then make a conscious, deliberate decision about the best implementation paradigm for each context.

-- A “Billing” context, with complex, stateful rules and invariants, might be a perfect candidate for a classic OOP/DDD tactical implementation with Aggregates and Entities.
+- A “Billing” context, with complex, stateful, rules and invariants, might be a perfect candidate for a classic OOP/DDD tactical implementation with Aggregates and Entities.

 - A “Reporting” context, which involves transforming and aggregating large datasets, might be best implemented using a functional data-processing pipeline.